deanhiller/webpieces/README.md

   * any other ones
 * tests on network outage during ajax calls to make that even cooler
 * tests on whitespace issues on tags and formatting so we can isolate the differences
 * look into 1.8 second test TestAjaxHibernate.testNotFoundInSubRoute....odd that it took 1.8 seconds.
-I REALLY REALLY don't like that.  oh, frontend2 new version probably fixes this.  check after that is in.
+I REALLY REALLY don't like that.  oh, frontend2 new version probably fixes this.  check after that is in.  could be hibernate startup :(.  perhaps should create orm...lol
 * create api / REST method so webserver can be used as api
 * verify upload file can work http2,etc
 * http1.1 protect pipeline errors